Crash of U.S. military plane in Georgia kills all nine on board

 The crash was at least the fifth fatal accident involving a U.S. military aircraft since early April.

-In July last year 16 service members were killed in a WC-130 crash in Mississippi.
-(Reporting by Phil Stewart in Washington Additional reporting by Ian Simpson in Washington, Bernie Woodall in Fort Lauderdale, Fla, and Gina Cherelus in New York Editing by Peter Cooney and Frances Kerry)
+In July last year 16 service members were killed in a KC-130 crash in Mississippi.

+(This story corrects paragraph 13 to show that the aircraft in the Mississippi crash was a KC-130, not WC-130.)